CamelClarkson/ACSC/README.md

 print("Hello World!")
 ```
-- To run the script from previoussection, enter `python3 helloworld.py` on command line
+- To run the script, enter `python3 helloworld.py` on command line

 #### Python Script on Fibonacci sequence
 - [Fibonacci sequence](https://youtu.be/v6PTrc0z4w4) is a famous recurrence relationship that occurs often in nature